How do I pay rent?

 When is the rent due?

-Rent is due on the first day of every month.
+As per the Tenancy Agreement, the rent is due on the first day of every month.
 We strongly encourage automatic pre-authorized payment which is very convenient.

 Who do I make cheques payable to?